VigRX Plus Reviews: Does it boost male sexual performance?

 It isn't as fast-acting as some of the prescription drugs available on the market that can increase testosterone or treat erectile dysfunction, and its ultimate effects pale in comparison to these pharmaceutical advances.
 And with practical barriers to entry for prescription sexual health medications vanishing in the age of telemedicine, these medications are less expensive and more accessible than ever.

-But from an efficacy standpoint, it’s very likely that no nutritional supplement will work as well as the available prescription drugs for men’s sexual dysfunction.
-A quick look at VigRX’s ingredient list reveals a product that has relatively low doses for all of its included ingredients.
-The company’s argument would be that the smaller doses work in concert with one another to create an overall effect that’s greater than the sum of its parts.
-We’re a little skeptical of that approach, especially in the face of minimal clinical evidence supporting this specific combination.
+But from an efficacy standpoint, no nutritional supplement will likely work as well as the available prescription drugs for men's sexual dysfunction.
+A quick look at VigRX's ingredient list reveals a product with relatively low doses for all its included ingredients.
+The company would argue that the smaller doses work in concert with one another to create an overall effect that's greater than the sum of its parts.
+We're a little skeptical of that approach, especially with minimal clinical evidence supporting this specific combination.
 And the fact that the VigRX study used a higher dose than what comes in the box only compounds our skepticism.

 Here’s a quick look at VigRX Plus’ ingredients.
 We’ll dive deeper into each one a little further down the page: